 What is Plantar Fasciitis?

 When our patients complain of heel pain, the first thing we tend to look for is plantar fasciitis.
-Plantar fasciitis refers to the inflammation of the plantar fascia, the thick band of tissue that connects your heel to the ball of your foot.
+Plantar fasciitis refers to the inflammation of the plantar fascia, the thick connective tissue that connects your heel bone to the ball of your foot.

-The signature symptom of plantar fasciitis is a stabbing pain that affects the heel with your first steps in the morning.
+The signature symptom of plantar fasciitis is a stabbing heel pain of the bottom of the foot that affects the heel with your first steps in the morning.
 Once your foot limbers up, the pain usually subsides.
 But it could return throughout the day, after long periods of standing, sitting, or lying down.

 Causes of Plantar Fasciitis

 The plantar fascia supports the arch of your foot.
 Its job is to absorb the shock of impact when your foot meets the ground.
-It’s a little stretchy, which allows the arch to spring back into shape after lift-off.
+It’s a little stretchy, which allows the arch of the foot to spring back into shape after lift-off.

 What causes such severe tension in the fascia?
-It could be a combination of factors, stemming from overuse, excessive load-bearing, or too much movement within the foot.
+It could be a combination of risk factors, stemming from overuse, excessive load-bearing, or too much movement within the foot.
+If you have structural foot problems, such as very high arches or very flat feet, you may develop plantar fasciitis as well.
 Plantar fasciitis is more common in runners, as well as people who are overweight.
 Additionally, wearing flimsy or worn-out shoes, with little-to-no arch support, can also cause the arch to collapse too much, and stretch the limits of the fascia.

 Symptoms of Plantar Fasciitis